 It’s crucial to get tested for STIs regularly, as many don’t have obvious symptoms.
 Additionally, STIs can increase your risk of developing a post-abortive infection.

-A Better Choice provides referrals for free STI testing and treatment so you can protect your health.
+A Better Choice provides referrals for STI testing and treatment so you can protect your health.

 Abortion Information in Wichita, KS